danfeder/bolt_v2/memory-bank/dashboard_overview.md

    - Ensured proper error handling and response formatting
    - All API tests passing with comprehensive coverage

+## Future Enhancements

+The dashboard functionality will be further enhanced as part of the comprehensive Frontend Enhancement & User Testing Plan developed on March 2, 2025.
+See [frontend_user_testing_plan.md](frontend_user_testing_plan.md) for full details on:

+1. **Dashboard Visual Enhancements**
+   - Improved interactive filtering capabilities
+   - Additional export options (PDF, CSV, iCal)
+   - Enhanced responsive layouts for all screen sizes
+   - Interactive tooltips and contextual help

+2. **User Experience Improvements**
+   - Simplified views for first-time users
+   - Guided tours for dashboard features
+   - Contextual help system
+   - User feedback collection mechanisms

+3. **Integration Enhancements**
+   - Tighter integration with solver configuration
+   - Performance metrics visualization
+   - Historical data tracking and trends
+   - Improved schedule comparison features

+These enhancements will build upon the solid foundation of the existing dashboard to provide an even more intuitive and powerful user experience.

 3. **Historical Tracking**
    - Add persistent storage for schedule history
    - Implement trending and improvement tracking over time